Photo: Mimi Thia / Unsplash

 When we have something difficult to resolve, we feel we have to try very hard, we tense up, and that is often counterproductive.
 Instead of thinking out of the box, we feel like we’re going around in circles, inside the box.
 To free up our creativity, it helps to explore the issue in a Mindful Listening Partnership.
 It involves you (the Explorer), and a Listener.

 This page provides answers to Frequently Asked Questions about Mindful Listening Partnerships.
-It is also available as a printable PDF.
 See also this 5-minute video on Mindful Listening Partnership.

 What am I looking for in a Listener?

 It is hard to go into those preverbal places on your own.
 The Listener’s presence helps you stay with it.
 The Listener must understand that it is his or her job just to accompany you while you explore.

 What you’re looking for is a friend, relative or colleague who is willing to listen to you without giving advice, or trying to resolve your situation–someone who is not going to want to finish your sentences for you.